 Start A Fund

-Your gift to the Wharton County Community Foundation has great flexibility as well.
+Your gift to the Lone Star Community Foundation has great flexibility as well.
 You may name your fund, you may make your gift unrestricted, or choose a field of interest.
 You may even select specific organizations to be recipients of your fund.
 The freedom you have in how you set up your fund allows a wide range of choice.
 You can choose to start your fund with cash, securities, mutual funds, land, insurance or a host of other creative ways.

 Nine Types of Funds You Can Create